BroadcomMFD/broadcom-product-scripts/endevor/Package-Shipping-Model-and-Script-Examples/README.md

 __C1BMXIN.skl__  is a version of the C1BMXIN skeleton found in your CSIQSENU library.
 This version captures values for some of the package shipping variables, and makes it possible for them to be available in your shipping JCL.
 Shipments for all transmission methods use the C1BMXIN member.
 The example uses Table Tool in a step named TAILOR to capture and expand variables for subsequent shipping jobs.

 The example tailors the content of C1BMXFTC, which is the job submitted for Netview FTP (or IBM FTP) commands.
 The inclusion or exclusion of the C1BMXFTC references in your version might depend on your transmission utility.
+You will need to tailor it slightly if you are using another transmission tool.

 __#RJICPY1.skl__ is a version of the #RJICPY1 showing commented steps.